dreftymac/stackoverflow.questions.998832/doc/readme.md

 ### Grand Vision

-A runnable, user-friendly and intuitive "programmable-github-equivalent".
+A runnable, user-friendly and intuitive data bridge between non-technical humans and programmers.

 ### A Metaphor

 A spreadsheet that can deal with arbitrary data structures, not just columns and rows.
 A spreadhseet that can authenticate, audit-trail, and revision-history, every element of the system.
    * user input